 Charlotte Lutz – Secretary

-Charlotte has previously raised funds for CLAPA and wanted to become involved in the branch to continue her support of CLAPA and ensure that there is somewhere local families can go if they need support or opportunities to meet other families who have been affected by cleft.
-Outside of CLAPA, Charlotte is a Personal Assistant and is keen to bring her skills from this role to help support CLAPA through our local branch.
-Charlotte is a keen baker and enjoys getting crafty for our branch events!
+Charlotte has previously raised funds for CLAPA and wanted to become involved in the group to continue her support of CLAPA and ensure that there is somewhere local families can go if they need support or opportunities to meet other families who have been affected by cleft.
+Outside of CLAPA, Charlotte is a Personal Assistant and is keen to bring her skills from this role to help support CLAPA through our localgroup.
+Charlotte is a keen baker and enjoys getting crafty for our group events!

 Clare Prechner – Events Coordinator/Social Media Coordinator